-base_prefix: String, the correct path to the base Python installation, whether the installation is native or a virtual environment.
+- base\prefix: String, the correct path to the base Python installation, whether the installation is native or a virtual environment. - modname\tkinter: String tkinter (this module was named differently in Python 2).

-modname_tkinter: String, Tkinter in Python 2.7 but tkinter in Python 3.
 To prevent an unnecessary import of Tkinter, write: